clearblueskymind/Keto-Friendly-/Porch-Garden/Fig-Tree/Captain-Jack’s-neem-oil-spray-Every-7-14-Days.md

 ## now that you’ve blocked the ants, sprayed neem, and established a weekly routine, you’ve cut off both their food source and breeding grounds.
 That’s how you’re gradually reclaiming the tree’s space.

 ---

+## Pest overview of each porch garden plant, and the pests they might occasionally attract:
+Mostly minor issues you can keep an eye on without much worry:

+Basil: Very hardy, aromatic oils deter most pests.
+Rarely aphids or whiteflies, but if your basil has never had issues, you can likely continue enjoying it without worry.

+Oregano: Like basil, the strong aroma keeps many pests away.
+Occasional spider mites are possible, but they’re easy to spot and manage.

+Longevity spinach: Quite tough; may occasionally attract aphids or leaf miners, but your covered porch reduces risk.

+Rosemary: Very resilient, thanks to its aromatic oils.
+Rarely spider mites or whiteflies, but minimal concern.

+Mint: Vigorous and pest-resistant, but aphids or spider mites can appear in dense growth.
+Keeping it pruned helps circulation and discourages pests.

+Boston fern: Occasionally susceptible to scale or mealybugs, especially in humid conditions.
+You already know neem spray can manage this if needed.

+Dianthus: Susceptible to aphids, thrips, or spider mites in warm, dry environments.
+Regular monitoring and gentle misting usually prevent infestations.

+Wandering Jew: Generally hardy, but mealybugs or spider mites can occasionally appear on the stems or underside of leaves.
+A light spray of water or neem addresses this quickly.

+Overall, your porch garden is naturally resistant, thanks to aromatic herbs, careful spacing, and the sheltered environment.
+The fig tree is really your only “high-maintenance” plant at the moment—but even that is manageable with the sticky tape and neem routine.

+---